lyt3905/cangku/readme.txt

-git is a version control system git is free soft git is third line add a new line to test branch
+git is a version control system git is free soft git is third line
+Creating a new branch is quick AND simple.